Food safety: US legislation history

 Recognition of food safety issues and attempts to address them began after Upton Sinclair published the novel The Jungle in 1906.
 It was a fictional account of the lives of immigrants in the industrial cities in the US around this time.
 Sinclair spent nine months undercover as an employee in a Chicago meat plant doing research.
-The book inadvertently raised public concern about food safety and sanatization of the Chicago meat packing industry.
+The book inadvertently raised public concern about food safety and sanitization of the Chicago meat packing industry.
 Upon reading The Jungle, President Theodore Roosevelt called on Congress to pass the Pure Food and Drug Act and the Federal Meat Inspection Act (FMIA), which passed in 1906 and 1907 respectively.
 These laws were the first to address food safety in the US Misbranding and adulteration were defined as they concerned food additives and truth in labeling.
 Food preservatives such as formaldehyde and borax used to disguise unsanitary production processes were also addressed.

 The first test and major court battle involving the Pure Food and Drug Act was United States v.
 Forty Barrels and Twenty Kegs of Coca-Cola, an attempt to outlaw Coca-Cola due to its excessive caffeine content.
 The Meat Inspection Act led to the formation of the Food and Drug Administration (FDA).
 Between 1906 and 1938, acts were created that monitored food coloration additives, and other chemical additives such as preservatives, as well as food labeling and food marketing.

 During the winter of 1924–1925, the worst food-borne illness to date in the US occurred because of improper handling of oysters.
 This produced a typhoid fever epidemic, and food-borne illness outbreaks gained national attention.
 Unfortunately, it was not until 1969 that the FDA began sanitization programs specifically for shellfish and milk, and began its focus and implementation on the food service industry as a whole.